5 Tips for Running a 5K: How to Show Up Confident, Calm, and Ready to Race

 #3: Stick To Your Pace

-Running a 5k race is extremely exciting.
+Running a 5k race is exciting.
 You’re at the start line, your adrenaline is pumping, and you are more than ready to sprint off the start line as fast as you can.

 Wait!
 This isn’t a 100-meter dash.
 It’s 5 kilometers, 3.1 miles; you’ve got a ways to go and can’t burn yourself out from the get-go.
 You need to be able to control your mindset and hold back.

 After training for this race for a while, you know the 5k pace you need to stick to.
-Don’t let the crowd pull you along at a pace that isn’t your own and risk burnout.
+Don’t let the crowd pull you along at a pace that isn’t your own and risk burnout

 A group of people running in a race.